When To Update Your Estate Planning Documents

 The tax rules and other issues surrounding debt at the time of death can be tricky and there are lots of exceptions to every rule.
 Be sure to have a lawyer on your side to help you navigate how to set up your estate plan to account for your debt in as straightforward way as possible.

-7. Your child gets married or divorced
+7. Update your estate planning documents if your child gets married or divorced

 That’s right, estate planning relating to marriage is not just for you.
 It also applies to any adult children you have should their marital status change.
 Why?
 Because they are, presumably, among your beneficiaries, only now there is a spouse who is part of the family, plus any children of that spouse.